3 questions to help define the structural integrity of your hospital in response to a disaster

 While many hospitals wait until it is too late to make structural changes designed to improve resiliency, there’s no such thing as being too prepared.
 Preemptively improving the resiliency of your hospital through architectural and structural changes can make all the difference in your facility’s ability to withstand a disaster.

-Download the entire executive guide, “The Evolving Importance of Healthcare Resiliency: Preparing Your Hospital for a Crisis.”
+To learn more about this topic, read the IMEG executive guide, “The Importance of Healthcare Resiliency: Preparing Your Hospital for a Crisis.”
+For summaries of other topics in the guide, read: